Tests and visits before surgeryBefore surgery - tests; Before surgery - doctor visits

 - Imaging tests, such as an MRI scan, CT scan, or ultrasound test

 Make sure the doctors who do your pre-op tests send the results to your surgeon.
-This will help keep your surgery from being delayed.
+This helps keep your surgery from being delayed.